LSTP-stat/StatResourcesHub/README.md

 If you have any questions or suggestions, feel free to open an issue in the repository or contact me directly at learn.statistics@statharbor.com.

 Let's build a comprehensive and accessible statistical resource together!

+## Sections

+### General Statistics

+This section serves as the foundation of our repository, encompassing the core principles and methodologies of statistics.
+It is designed to be accessible for beginners, yet rich enough in content to serve as a refresher for more advanced statisticians.
+Here, you will find resources that cover a wide range of topics in general statistics, including:

+- **Statistical Theory**: Understand the basic theories that underpin statistical analyses.
+- **Descriptive Statistics**: Learn about techniques for summarizing and describing data.
+- **Inferential Statistics**: Explore how to make predictions and inferences from data samples.
+- **Probability Theory**: Delve into the fundamentals of probability and its applications in statistics.
+- **Data Collection and Sampling**: Discover methods for collecting and choosing representative samples.
+- **Hypothesis Testing and Confidence Intervals**: Learn about the formulation of hypotheses and the calculation of confidence intervals.

+Whether you're starting your journey in statistics or brushing up on key concepts, this section provides a comprehensive overview of the field.

+- **All of Statistics**: Ideal for rapid learning of probability and statistics, this book is particularly beneficial for graduate students and advanced undergraduates in disciplines like computer science, mathematics, and statistics.
+It provides a concise yet thorough overview of the essential concepts.
+[Read here](https://egrcc.github.io/docs/math/all-of-statistics.pdf).

+- **Modern Statistics with R**: An all-encompassing guide that integrates modern statistical methodologies with R programming.
+Ideal for those who wish to apply statistical theory using R. [Read here](https://modernstatisticswithr.com/_main.pdf).

+### Bayesian Statistics

+### Causal Inference
+- Introduction to Causal Inference
+- Advanced Techniques and Studies

+### Statistical Programming
+- R Programming
+- Python for Statistics
+- SQL in Data Analysis

+### Survey Statistics
+- Survey Design
+- Data Collection and Analysis

+### Data Analysis
+- Data Exploration Techniques
+- Advanced Statistical Modeling

+### Applied Statistics
+- Finance and Economics Statistics
+- Health and Medical Statistics
+- Environmental and Social Statistics